bettjesse/steampunk-timer/README.md

 Features
 Time Zone Selection: Users can select their desired time zone to set the timer accordingly.
-Customizable Interface: The steampunk design offers a visually appealing and distinctive user experience with gears roating during coountdown
+Customizable Interface: The steampunk design offers a visually appealing and distinctive user experience with gears roating during countdown and an alarm when the timer ends
-Timer Functionality: Start, pause, reset, and stop functionalities for effective time management.
+Timer Functionality: Start, pause, reset, alarm and stop functionalities for effective time management.

 Installation